 Note: Any inmates incarcerated after 1982 are entered into this system.

 How To Be Notified of an Inmate’s Release

-Even if you know when an inmate’s scheduled release date is, it is subject to change.
-Sometimes the inmate’s charges are dropped, he or she is released from the facility into a program, or the inmate is released on bond.
+Even if you know when an inmate’s release date is, it’s subject to change.
+Sometimes the inmate’s charges are dropped.
+Other times they can be released from the facility into a program or on bond.

 Find Inmate Release Date Free

 Another way to find an inmate’s release date for free is to simply ask them.

 Most inmates will find out when they are being released once the facility knows.
 If the inmate is a friend or family member, and your relationship is in good standing, this is a reliable option so you are able to plan accordingly for their release.

 So, you’ve gone through all the trouble to find out when an inmate’s release date is.